Activities in Tokyo During Spring | Tokyo in Spring | Motivist Japan

 Cherry blossom is also known for its rich healing and soothing properties that’s why some people use it as an ingredient for beauty products such as face masks and lotion.

 Peak of Sakura can only last for several days.
 As a tourist, please know that Sakura trees are treated with respect in Japan as it is a major part of their culture.
 They are fragile.
-Touching is not even allowed as it can result to damaging the trees.
+Touching is not even allowed as it can result in damaging the trees.
 Most of the sakura trees will have a rope around them for protection.
 Remember that the only thing you can take is photos.
 If you violate these rules, you may find yourself paying steep fines.